Businesses and public services can benefit from Third Party Call Recording Verification and On-demand Confirmation.

-- Mail Box: Agent calls recorder, and recorder begins to record and ends after agent hangs up.
+- Mail Box: Agent calls the recording server and the server begins to record and ends after the agent hangs up.

 - 3rd Party Verification Recorder / Telephonic Signature: The recorder accepts the call, begins recording and appends a sequentially generated Verification number to the recording.
-Recording ends when caller hangs up, or when caller presses a specific key on the phone.
+The recording ends when the caller hangs up, or when the caller presses a specific key on the phone.

 For both configurations and prior to recording start, additional numbers can be collected and added to the recording NOTES field.
 For example: Agent may add their Account Number, Order Number, Incident ID etc.

 Additionally, the recorder may play back the auto-generated Verification number before the call ends.
 This allows the agent to input or notify the customer of their verification number for tracking purposes.

 Currently, 3rd party verification recording is available for analog or T1 terminated lines.

 Police in the field can call into the recorder to record and report incidents.
 When calling in, they input their ID (This info is attached to the recording).
 After inputting their ID, they input the Police Code and then begin recording their report.

 To verify a trade from a customer, a broker may connect to the recorder while the customer is on the phone.
 Once connected, they get a verbal verification of the trade.
 The customer and the broker can end the recording and have the Verification number played back to them before the call ends.

 Insurance companies record calls during open-enrollment for compliance and policy review as well as telephonic signatures.
 During a call between the agent and customer, the agent will conference the call to the recorder, enter ID, account number, and start recording.
 The agent can press # to end the recording and the recorder will announce a reference number.
 The recorder disconnects the line and the agent can continue talking with the customer.